Variable aggregation for nonlinear optimization problems: Computational results

 \subsection{Structural results}

 We first compare the effect of variable aggregation on model structure.
 We define model structure as solver-agnostic properties of the optimization model that do not depend on particular variable values, such as numbers of variables and constraints.
 A summary of model structures after aggregating with each method is given in Table \ref{tab:structure}.
+For reference, the shorthand name and algorithm number of each method can be found in Table \ref{tab:method-summary}.

 Here, ``Var.'' is the number of variables in the model, ``Con.'' is the number of constraints, ``Elim.'' is the number of variables that were eliminated, ``NNZ/Con.'' is the average number of (structural) nonzero entries in the Jacobian matrix per constraint, ``Lin.
 NNZ/Con.'' is the average number of nonzero entries in the Jacobian matrix corresponding to linear variable-constraint incidence, and ``Hess.
 NNZ'' is the number of nonzeros in the Hessian of the Lagrangian.